akucinskii/site-metadata-api-golang/README.md

 This will build the container and run it on port 8080.
 You can then access the service at `http://localhost:8080/`.

-But if you're special and don't want to run it in a container, you can run the service with the following command:
+Other way if you don't want to use docker: you can run the service with the following command:

 ```bash
 go build